VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/Intro/2-tools.md

 This isn't the most efficient or by-any-means the best way to get a lower voltage, but it does work, and in some applications is a perfectly reasonable solution.

-## Voltage, Ground, and the Volt Meter
+## Voltage, Ground, and the VoltMeter

 Voltage can be thought of as the 'pressure' in a hose.
 (And a battery the pump)

 However, this pressure is relative to another point, the point we usually take reference to is called 'ground', though this doesn't have to be the case- you can measure the voltage across a single resistor or other component too.

-Just remember, measuring the voltage with both probes at a point or along the same wire doesn't make sense because a volt meter only tells you the voltage difference between two points.
+Just remember, measuring the voltage with both probes at a point or along the same wire doesn't make sense because a voltmeter only tells you the voltage difference between two points.
 This would be like seeing the pressure difference in hose between two nearby points, obviously the pressure of one point minus the other will be 0.

 {{< columns >}}